serhatgurel/sg-grid/docs/tasks/development-order-filter-sort.md

 - [x] 5 — Implement applySort
   - Implement `applySort(rows, sort, columns)` in `src/lib/dataUtils.ts`.
 Pure, returns new array, supports multi-column ordering and `column.sortFunction` overrides.
 Pass tests from item 4.

-- [ ] 6 — Early visual demo (playground)
-  - Build `src/examples/FilterSortPlayground.vue` that imports the composable or utilities directly and provides simple external controls (dropdowns/inputs) for sort and filter.
-Wire it in `App.vue` so devs can visually verify behaviour early.
-No header interactions required.
 - [x] 6 — Early visual demo (playground)
 - Build `src/examples/FilterSortPlayground.vue` that imports the composable or utilities directly and provides simple external controls (dropdowns/inputs) for sort and filter.
 Wire it in `App.vue` so devs can visually verify behaviour early.
 No header interactions required.

 - [ ] 7 — Composable visible-rows tests (with filterMode & fast-fail)
   - Unit tests for a composable that computes visible rows from `rows`, `sort`, `filter`, `filterMode`, `caseSensitive`.
 Include fast-fail when inputs are empty (return original or shallow copy).
 Keep pure and easily testable.
+- [x] 7 — Composable visible-rows tests (with filterMode & fast-fail)
+- Unit tests for a composable that computes visible rows from `rows`, `sort`, `filter`, `filterMode`, `caseSensitive`.
+Include fast-fail when inputs are empty (return original or shallow copy).
+Keep pure and easily testable.

-- [ ] 8 — Implement composable `useVisibleRows`
+- [x] 8 — Implement composable `useVisibleRows`
 - Implement a composable (e.g., `src/components/useVisibleRows.ts`) that uses `applyFilters` and `applySort`, honours `filterMode` (`and` | `or`) and `caseSensitive`.
 Pass tests from item 7.
 Do not integrate into `SgGrid` yet.

 - [ ] 9 — Operator helpers tests (relational)
   - Focused tests for `eq`, `ne`, `lt`, `lte`, `gt`, `gte` covering null/undefined and NaN edge cases.